 Our Energy Regulation and Litigation Group is consistently ranked among the leading practices by Chambers USA and Legal 500.
-The group has been described in Chambers USA as “Outstanding, the best of the best, the gold standard” … with a “very broad and deep bench of outstanding attorneys” “the gold standard” and, further, that “Skadden is an absolute powerhouse. … A true juggernaut practice.”
+The group has been described in Chambers USA as “Outstanding, the best of the best, the gold standard” … with a “very broad and deep bench of outstanding attorneys” and, further, that “Skadden is an absolute powerhouse. … A true juggernaut practice.”
+Additionally, Skadden was named The American Lawyer’s 2017 White Collar/Regulatory Litigation Department of the Year and named among Law360’s Energy Groups of the Year for 2017.
 Our leading role is due to the depth and breadth of our group’s experience in this area and the prominence of its practitioners, including former high-ranking government officials.

 Our attorneys have defended a majority of the FERC enforcement cases involving market manipulation allegations that have become public, including for Barclays Bank PLC (the first case to go to federal district court), JP Morgan Ventures Energy Corp.; DB Energy Trading, LLC; Rumford Paper Company; Dr. Alan Chen; and Energy Transfer Partners.
 We also defended H.Q.
 (United States) in the first complaint case claiming market manipulation.

-Our representations in this field give us deep knowledge into effective strategies for dealing with regulatory agencies in this area — particularly, but not exclusively, FERC and the CFTC.
+Our representations in this field give us deep knowledge into effective strategies for dealing with regulatory agencies in this area.
 We also employ state-of-the-art data retrieval and web-based litigation support systems to accommodate the needs of specific clients and matters.
 This sort of “knowledge bank,” the product of extensive and practical experience in a complex area, is a significant source of value for our clients.

 Skadden has been involved with natural gas pipeline and related issues for more than 35 years.
 In recent years, our natural gas practice has focused on: